jeremylynch83/patient.io/content/topics/aneurysms/ruptured-aneurysms.md

 Aneurysm rupture results in a severe headache caused by bleeding around the brain, termed subarachnoid haemorrhage.
 A common description of this is a "thunderclap" headache.
 It may be accompanied by a stiff neck, sickness, vomiting, sensitivity to light, and loss of consciousness.
 Aneurysmal haemorrhage may lead to death.
 Rates of death vary in different studies and range from 20-50% [1].
 It is likely that the death rate from aneurysm rupture is decreasing over time due to advances in medical care.

+{{< figure src="/img/ruptured_aneurysm.svg">}}

 A patient with a ruptured aneurysm is admitted to hospital.
 In the initial phase, the individual is placed in an intensive care unit (ICU) where healthcare professionals can closely monitor their condition.
 The duration of the hospital stay will differ from person to person.
-Depending on the severity of the condition, it may range from several days to weeks.
+Depending on the severity of the condition, it may range from a couple of weeks to a longer duration.

 One complication that may arise after aneurysm rupture  is hydrocephalus.
 This condition is characterised by an accumulation of cerebrospinal fluid (CSF) in the brain, leading to increased pressure, which could potentially affect brain function.
 Management of hydrocephalus is often tackled by temporary methods like external ventricular drains or more permanent solutions such as a shunt.
 A shunt serves to divert the CSF to another part of the body where it can be reabsorbed more effectively.